I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 After waiting when combat proceeds: stop the action.

 Check going (this is the need a saving roll to retreat rule):
-	if combat proceeds
+	if combat proceeds:
-	begin;
 		if a saving roll of 11 by the player to "disengage from the fight" is made, continue the action;
-		say "So you are unable to break away." instead;
+		say "So you are unable to break away." instead.
-	end if.

 Check casting (this is the can't cast non-combat spells in combat rule):
 	let the warlike nature be the nature of the spell understood;
 	if the warlike nature is defensive, let the warlike nature be offensive;
-	if combat proceeds and the warlike nature is not offensive begin;
-		say "The nature of that spell is [nature of the spell understood]: unlike offensive and defensive spells - which are structured for use in combat - [nature of the spell understood] spells need a little peace and calm to be cast." instead;
+	if combat proceeds and the warlike nature is not offensive: say "The nature of that spell is [nature of the spell understood]: unlike offensive and defensive spells - which are structured for use in combat - [nature of the spell understood] spells need a little peace and calm to be cast." instead.
-	end if.

 A person can be surprised or ready.
 A person is usually ready.